yzhernand/VNTRseek/INSTALL.md

 ### Build requirements
 Installation requires cmake (http://www.cmake.org/), minimum version 2.8

-On Ubuntu, this can be installed using:

-    sudo apt-get install cmake

-On Red Hat 6/CentOS 6, run (as root):

-    yum install cmake28

-On Fedora (13 and up), run (as root):

-    yum install cmake

-On archlinux, run:

-    pacman -Sy cmake

-Additionally you will need GCC version 4.1.2 on Mac/Linux/CYGWIN
+Additionally you will need GCC version 4.1.2 on Mac/Linux/CYGWIN or a compatible compiler (only clang has been tested).

 ### Runtime requirements
 The following programs are required for the pipeline to run: